- Legal States

 The main problem with the data outage was that users were unable to see their scores in the contests, having no idea where they were standing and whether they were in line to win money.
 Not knowing how many points they had, as well as other participants had, also had an impact on some of their strategic decisions.

 Prior to the later kickoffs, usually the Sunday games starting after 4pm ET, DFS contestants utilize a particular strategy where a late swap is implemented regarding rostered players who have not played.
 The main idea is to create differentials in which trailing players can move up the standings, and leading users try to block or protect their lead with such moves for personnel.
 The lack of score data is practically taking such strategies out of the picture, rendering them unable to implement.

-FanDuel seemed to be more affected from the data outage, as besides players unable to see their scores, there was an added issue of not being able to see the percentage of players rostered, a bit of information stats providers are not responsible for.
+FanDuel seemed to be more affected by the data outage, as, besides players unable to see their scores, there was an added issue of not being able to see the percentage of players rostered – information stats providers are not responsible for.
 Each player has a different draft percentage for each contest based on the number of entries in the specific contest that player was rostered.

-DraftKings,which extended its deal with Stats Perform in June, made a statement outlining it had made “investments in redundancies for a wide variety of processes, including live statistics and scoring”, to be prepared exactly for this type of situations and ensure minimal disruption for its customers.
+DraftKings, which extended its deal with Stats Perform in June, made a statement outlining it had made “investments in redundancies for a wide variety of processes, including live statistics and scoring”, to be prepared exactly for this type of situation and ensure minimal disruption for its customers.
 DraftKings highlighted its team was working 24-7 to respond to all impacted players.

-The data outage did not affect sports book operations for both DarftKings and FanDuel, as both platforms made payouts on prop bets involving wagers on players’ statistical totals.
+The data outage did not affect sportsbook operations for both DraftKings and FanDuel, as both platforms made payouts on prop bets involving wagers on players’ statistical totals.

 With 4 years experience as an analyst, Julie—or ‘Jewels’, as we aptly refer to her in the office—is nothing short of a marvel-worthy in her attention to the forex and cryptocurrency space as she quickly became the first pick to co-pilot education to the masses with Mike.